Steady Ring-Shaped Vortex Sheets: The homogenous equation

 In order to derive estimates on the derivatives with respect to $\eps$, we notice that, due to the kernel expansion of Lemma \ref{L5}, it holds that

 where we have slightly redefined the remainder $R_{\theta,\eps}$ without changing its properties.
 Differentiating the boundary problem \eqref{int eq L15} then gives

-and according to the above expansion of the kernel, the $O(1/\eps)$ term can be absorbed into the constant on the right-hand side.
+and according to the above expansion of the kernel, the $O(1/\eps)$ term can be absorbed into the constant on the right-hand side since it is independent of $y$.
 Making use of the a priori estimates \eqref{est inv} and the bounds from Lemma \ref{L5} for the remainder then gives

 where we used that $D_\eps\int_{\de B} m_\theta f\dd x=0$.

 The argumentation for the $\theta$-derivative is very similar.
 This time, the leading order $O(|\log\eps|)$ term can be absorbed into the constant.
 Using that since $\mathrm{D}_\theta c=0$, we have that